inducer/meshmode/doc/interop.rst

     etc.

 (3) A class :class:`~firedrake.functionspaceimpl.FunctionSpace`
-    created from a :mod:`FInAT` element and a :class:`~firedrake.mesh.MeshTopology` which allows us to
+    created from a :mod:`finat` element and a :class:`~firedrake.mesh.MeshTopology` which allows us to
-    define functions mapping the nodes (defined by the :mod:`FInAT` element) of each element in the :class:`~firedrake.mesh.MeshTopology` to some values.
+    define functions mapping the nodes (defined by the :mod:`finat` element) of each element in the :class:`~firedrake.mesh.MeshTopology` to some values.
     Note that the function :func:`~firedrake.functionspace.FunctionSpace`
     in the firedrake API is used to create objects of class